 Where these features exist on or adjacent to a site, they should be highlighted in site appraisals and the measures to ensure their retention and long-term maintenance outlined.
 This will include their protection during construction.
 As a minimum, any activity, works or storage around trees should be kept away from the limit of the crown spread or a distance of half the height of the tree, whichever is the greater.
 Secure fencing shall be erected around this area prior to any activity, works or storage and maintained throughout until site completion.
 Further guidance on the protection of trees is set out the publication ‘Trees and Development – A Guide to Best Practice, available from the Planning Office or the planning portal website.

 Policy ENV3, Volume 1 of the Northern Area Plan 2016 relates to trees and hedges and advises that development that would result in the loss of trees, hedges or other features that contribute to the character of the landscape, or are of nature conservation value, will not be permitted unless provision is made for appropriate replacement planting and the creation of new features.

 Tree Preservation Orders (TPOs)

 A TPO is a statutory protection afforded to trees.
 There are a number of TPOs within Causeway Coast and Glens Borough Council area.
 To be considered for a TPO, trees must be of high amenity value and in a reasonable condition.
 TPOs are imposed to protect selected trees or woodland if their removal is likely to have a significant impact on the local environment.

 It is a criminal offence to cut down, lop, top, uproot or wilfully damage a protected tree in a manner likely to destroy it, without the consent of the Council and, on summary conviction, you could be fined up to £100, 000 (and on conviction on indictment, to an unlimited fine).

-- Clearly specify the trees involved,
+- Clearly specify/identify each tree involved,

 The Council will consider the application and may grant approval, grant approval subject to condition or refuse consent.